-Tahsin Khataei, PhD, research assistant in the lab of Christopher Benson, MD, says that although the mental and physical health benefits of routine exercise is widely known, many do not participate in regular exercise regimens.
+Tahsin Khataei, a graduate researcher in the lab of Christopher Benson, MD, says that although the mental and physical health benefits of routine exercise is widely known, many do not participate in regular exercise regimens.

 “One reason for this is that exercise, especially high-intensity exercise, is often accompanied by muscle pain and fatigue—felt to be brought on by the acidic buildup of lactate and protons,” Khataei said.